sonatype-nexus-community/nexus-repository-r/README.md

 NOTE: The file location changed in version 3.21.
 For older versions, edit these files:
 * If you are using OSS edition, make these mods in: `<nexus_dir>/system/com/sonatype/nexus/assemblies/nexus-oss-feature/3.x.y/nexus-oss-feature-3.x.y-features.xml`
 * If you are using PRO edition, make these mods in: `<nexus_dir>/system/com/sonatype/nexus/assemblies/nexus-pro-feature/3.x.y/nexus-pro-feature-3.x.y-features.xml`
-Additionally, prior to 3.21 the lines did not exist so they'd need added instead of edited.
+Additionally, prior to 3.21 the lines did not exist so they'd need to be added instead of edited.

 ### Easiest Install for version
 Nexus Repository Manager 3.20+ already includes the R plugin.
 If you want to install an old R plugin in an old Nexus Repository Manager, the instructions below may be useful.
 However, we strongly recommend you update to the latest Nexus Repository version.
 If you are developing new features for R plugin and want to install your new R plugin, then follow the instructions below.